 “…Has the great Mr. Quad finally succumbed to the peasantry?” he teased and handed Mordecai a letter from the bank.

 would sound different if:

-The mailman teased him about perhaps succumbing to the peasantry as he handed Mordecai a letter from the bank.
+The mailman teased Mordecai about perhaps succumbing to the peasantry as he handed him a letter from the bank.